 - Listening sessions

 - Open Houses

 - Site visit/field tour

 - Pop-up meeting

-- · Community-hosted meeting
+- Community-hosted meeting

 - Telephone calls/texts

 - Survey (website, mail, in- person)

 - Visioning/Visual Preference

-Decision Making Framework
+Decision-Making Framework

-MTA's decision-making for the Red Line project is informed by multiple inputs, including ongoing feedback from the public.
+MTA's decision-making for the Baltimore Red Line is informed by multiple inputs, including ongoing feedback from the public.
 The effort has been organized and designed according to the Federal Transit Administration's (FTA) features of meaningful public engagement.
 This comprehensive strategy ensures that the project aligns with the needs and aspirations of our communities while meeting the necessary regulatory and environmental considerations.
-The following graphic representation illustrates the decision-making inputs for the Red Line Project, that recognizes the value of integrated education and collaboration.
+The MTA recognizes that integrated education and collaboration leads to good decision-making.

-FTA FEATURES OF MEANINGFUL PUBIC INVOLVEMENT
+FEATURES OF MEANINGFUL PUBLIC INVOLVEMENT